KQM-git/TCL/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickettool.xyz/direct?url=https://cdn.discordapp.com/attachments/945097851195777054/960711833520570378/transcript-you-cant-melt-signora-from-off-field.html)

 **Finding:**
-When Signora is in her ice cocoon phase, the character dealing damage must be on field for the Crimson Lotus Moth's effect to melt Signora's cocoon.
+When Signora is in her ice cocoon phase, the character dealing damage must be on-field for the Crimson Lotus Moth's effect to melt Signora's cocoon.

 **Evidence:**
 Shown here with Xiangling (Guoba) and Fischl (Oz): [YouTube](https://www.youtube.com/watch?v=8vw8IF845A0)